TsubasaK111/codecheck-1925/README.md

 ### Sudoku rules

-Sudoku is a puzzle made out of 9x9 matrix.
-We also have 9 sub-grids which are made of 3x3 cells.
+Sudoku is a puzzle made out of a 9x9 matrix.
+The matrix is made of 9 sub-grids which are made of 3x3 cells.
 A valid sudoku contains the numbers 1-9 each 9 times while not breaking one simple rule: "A sub-grid, column or row can only contain each number once".

-You can find more details in [Wikipedia](https://en.wikipedia.org/wiki/Sudoku).
+You can find more details on [Wikipedia](https://en.wikipedia.org/wiki/Sudoku).

 ### Sudoku solution

-Some sudoku has multiple solutions, but all of puzzles we provide have a unique solution.
+Some sudoku have multiple solutions, but all of the puzzles we provide have a unique solution.

 #### Puzzle 1